TheCryOfSamMcGee/HeroWarsAutoplay/README.md

 ## Installation
-If you want to install and run this script, you need to install python with all the libraries.
+If you want to install and run this script, you need to install python and a couple python libraries.
 See the [Installation page](https://github.com/TheCryOfSamMcGee/HeroWarsAutoplay/blob/main/Installation.md) for instructions.

 <br />
 <br />